GwendolyneFreddy/Infinity-Animations/README.md

   - Modified animations name-spaces, **now compatible with non-Western code pages** (got rid of the the .exe patch routine forcing a code page change and rebooting if a non-Western code page was detected). :wink:
   - From now on, Infinity Animations is released with all available creature animations content.
 It is no longer necessary to download all their archive files, but you can still select the ones you want to install.
 For more details on how to customize your installation, please read this <a href="#config">chapter</a>.
   - Resolved soundsets creature animation conflicts (Courtesy of skellytz - from his *Infinity Sounds* project mod): Mind Flayer (MMIN) conflicts with Minotaur (MMin), Marilith (MTan) with Tanar'ri (MTAN), BG2 Lich (MLIC) with IWD Lich_White (MLic - offset restored by Infinity Animations), BG2 Troll (MTRO) with IWD Troll Blue (MTro).
-  - Updated IA Reference Picker tool and documentation.
+  - Rewrote IA Reference Picker tool (can now be translated) and updated its documentation.
   - Added new IA ee_tob content (EE games new Animations ported to ToB): Boar Wild, Bonebat, Bugbear Shaman, Crusader Soldier, Dog Gray, Dragon Green IWD, Dragon Green Juvenile, Dragon Green Young, Dragon Red Juvenile, Dragon Silver Young, Dragon White Young, Drowned Dead Red, Ettin Ghost, Fiend Red, Giant Hill, Gibberling Brood, Goblins Mkhiin (common, with bow, with staff, with armor and axe, with armor and bow), Goblin Worg Elite, Goblin Worg Shaman, Golem Mini, Halfdragon Green, Hephernaan, Megalocentipede, Black Pudding, Red Wizard, Sailor Dark, Sailor Green, Sailor Red, Snake Water, Spider Water, Troll Scrag, Troll Spectral, Tunnel Worm, Wyrmling Albino, Wyvern White.
 Includes all relevant creature sounds and tables.
   - Added IA modders content: Brow Chicken (Jarl), jastey's Wolfhound, <a href="http://www.shsforums.net/files/file/908-ia-content-wow-pack-mule/">Packmule_wow content pack</a> (Kwiat_W), <a href="http://www.shsforums.net/files/file/956-ia-content-d2-bear-werebear/">D2 Bear & Werebear Animations</a>, <a href="http://www.shsforums.net/topic/59381-modresource-the-butcher-hots-animation-for-ees-classic/">Butcher animation from Heroes of the Storm</a>, <a href="https://github.com/thisisulb/ModResource_BeeAnimation">Giant Bee</a> (Ulb), <a href="https://github.com/thisisulb/UlbsAnimationPack">Ulb's animation Pack</a> (Elemental Ice, Sunnis Princess of Earth Elementals and Zaaman Rul Prince of Fire Elementals); bald eagle, small bald eagle, leprechaun annah, easter egg morte, small snake, small snake green and small snake red (Gwendolyne).
   - Native compatibility with Enhanced Editions games: